By: Megan Holdaway, RDN

 Dairy foods are concentrated sources of high-quality protein that are a valuable part of healthy eating patterns.
 For instance, an 8-ounce glass of dairy milk provides 8 grams of protein.
 As mentioned above, this protein embedded in whole foods like milk, cheese or yogurt works together with dairy’s other nutrients for maximum health benefits.

-I’ve been on Dairy Council of California’s Nutrition Trends Task Force for over 25 years.
 I am consistently struck by the quality and quantity of scientific evidence that support the health benefits of dairy foods.
 Milk and dairy foods are concentrated sources of nutrients, and by including them in your meals and snacks, healthy eating truly is made easier.
 For additional information on milk and dairy foods, visit HealthyEating.org.

 And if you are wondering, milk, cheese and yogurt are part of my daily food choices!